PUYJALON-Pierre/Medilabo/patient-ms/README.md

     - "1" for id,
     - "Test" for firstName,
     - "TestNone" for lastName,
-    - This body for adding and update ->       {
+    - Example of body for adding and update ->       {
                                                     "id": 5,
                                                     "firstName": "Test5 ",
                                                     "lastName": "TestNone5",